telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 ### Non-Centered Custom Message

-The example below demonstrates how to define a non-centered custom `No Records` message.
+The following example demonstrates how to define a non-centered custom `No Records` message.
 In this case, the custom message is displayed with no centering styles applied, which allows an easier and more advanced appearance customization through custom CSS code.

 ###### Example